hypcn/utils/README.md

 // Find the sum of some number, ignoring undefined, null, and NaN sum(1, 2, 3); // 6
 sum(undefined, null, NaN, 5); // 5

+// Parse a value to a number, or undefined if it would be NaN toNumberOrUndefined(12); // 12 toNumberOrUndefined("12"); // "12"
+toNumberOrUndefined(null); // undefined
+toNumberOrUndefined("dog"); // undefined

 // Round a value to a number of significant figured (default: 3) numberToSigFigs(3579); // 3580